AnthonyCxx/Notes-and-Writeups/C++/Data and Data Types/README.md

 # Datatypes in C++
-Anything in parentheses can be left implied.
+Anything in parentheses can be omitted.

 ## Primitive Types
 | Datatype | Size (in bytes) | Minimum Value | Maximum Value | Literal Suffix |